Drunk Driving Accidents

 The challenge, then, is proving that the individual was actually intoxicated at the time of the car accident at issue and that their intoxicated state contributed to the accident.
 Their impairments must be linked to the accident.
 If a defendant becomes intoxicated but pulls into a parking lot and parks their car (which you then collide with), they may not actually be responsible for the accident.
 Intoxication is not automatic liability, but it certainly makes it easier to find liability.

-Criminal Proceedings Do Not Guarantee You Will Win You Accident Claim
+Criminal Proceedings Do Not Guarantee You Will Win Your Florida Drunk Driving Accident Claim

 Oftentimes, drunk driving accidents lead to criminal litigation against the defendant.
 As the injured plaintiff, this can be confusing, particularly if the defendant “gets away with” their crime of drunk driving.
 Specifically, you might be wondering if you will lose your civil lawsuit given that result.
 The answer is: No, not necessarily.